Working with Delivery Promise components

 Popover

-is displayed, and the button label adjusts depending on whether a default postal code is present. - If a postal code is set, the button shows the location and suppresses the
+is displayed, and the button label changes depending on whether a default postal code is set.
+When a shopper enters a postal code, the button displays the location and suppresses the Popover

-. - When a shopper sets their location, the
+.
+Additionally, if a shopper sets their location, the RegionModal

 component is triggered.